In 2003, the Massachusetts Supreme Court case Goodridge v. Department of Public Health brought marriage equality to the Commonwealth.

 That’s why, even though we live in a forward-thinking state like Massachusetts, George says, “We cannot rest and must ensure we don’t lose the legal protections that transgender people gained in 2016.”

-In 2001, David Wilson, Rob Compton and six other same-sex couples—with representation from GLAD—sued the state health department after being denied marriage certificates.
+In 2001, David and Rob and six other same-sex couples—with representation from GLAD—sued the state health department after being denied marriage certificates.
 Two years later, the Massachusetts Supreme Court found in their favor.

 “We were proud that our beloved home state was the first state in the nation to move forward on such an important, transformative civil rights issue,” David says.
 “It took the rest of the nation more than a decade to catch up with Massachusetts.”